Tomato Sauce with a Halved OnionPasta with Tomato Sauce and Grated Parmesan with Meatballs

 Directions

-• Bake 15-18 minutes or until internal temperature reaches 160 degrees F. Use an instant read thermometer.
+Bake 15-18 minutes or until internal temperature reaches 165 degrees F. Try not to go much higher than 165.
+The meatballs will get dry if cooked too long.
+Use an instant read thermometer.
 I like the Classic Thermapen.

-• Serve as is or simmer in an Italian tomato sauce.
+Serve as is or with an Italian tomato sauce.

 Mix and work in each ingredient into the beef with your hands